 Norris Kaplan is clever, cynical, and quite possibly too smart for his own good.
-A black French Canadian, he knows from watching American sitcoms that those three things don’t bode well when you are moving to Austin, Texas.
-Plunked into a new … Continue reading →
+A black French Canadian, he knows from watching American sitcoms that those three things don’t bode well when you are moving to … Continue reading →

 Sixteen-year-old Starr Carter moves between two worlds: the poor neighborhood where she lives and the fancy suburban prep school she attends.
 The uneasy balance between these worlds is shattered when Starr witnesses the fatal shooting of her childhood best friend Khalil at the hands of a police officer.
 Khalil was unarmed.

 Soon afterward, his death is a national headline.
 Some are calling him a thug, maybe even a drug dealer and a gangbanger.
 Protesters are taking to the streets in Khalil’s name.
-Some cops and the local drug lord try … Continue reading →
+Some cops and the local … Continue reading →

 A young woman named Roza disappears from the small town of Bone Gap, and Finn, the only witness struggles to identify her captor.
 How do you describe someone who looks like everyone else?
 Everyone seems to believe Roza just up and left Finn and his brother Sean, the same way their mother did.
 But Finn knows Roza would never just leave on her own.
 Finn can’t give up.
 He’s as determined to find her as he is to win over the prickly bee girl with the strange eyes.